English Faculty News - Scholarship in Action

 Jacob Sider Jost, Associate Professor of English, published Interest and Connection in the Eighteenth Century: Hervey, Johnson, Smith, Equiano by University of Virginia Press, December 31, 2020.
 Sider Jost reveals how the multiple meanings of interest allowed writers to make connections—from witty puns to deep structural analogies—among different spheres of eighteenth-century life.

-Associate Professor of English Claire Seiler's book "Midcentury Suspension: Literature and Feeling in the Wake of World War II" will be released on August 11, 2020 by Columbia University Press.
+Associate Professor of English Claire Seiler's book "Midcentury Suspension: Literature and Feeling in the Wake of World War II" was released on August 11, 2020 by Columbia University Press.
 In addition Professor Seiler published an essay entitled "The Matter of Elizabeth Bishop's Professionalism" in Elizabeth Bishop and the Literary Archive, edited by Bethany Hickok, Lever Press, 2020, pp. 303-18.

 Professor of English Wendy Moffat wrote the afterword in "Queer Natures, Queer Mythologies" by Sam See, edited by Christopher Looby and Michael North, contributor(s) Scott Herring and Heather Love.
 Professor Moffat also published an essay entitled "The Archival 'I': Forster, Isherwood, and the Future of Queer Biography" in Isherwood in Transit editors James J. Berg and Chris Freeman, Spring 2020.